Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Related Work

 Pioneers, like Leman \emph{at el.} \cite{akoglu2014quantifying} and Bishan \emph{at el.} \cite{yang2012extracting}, had used Bayesian models and other basic classifiers to separate social beliefs.
 On the linguistic side, many efforts extracted user opinions based on domain-specific phrase chunks \cite{wu2018hybrid}, and temporal expressions \cite{schulz2015small}.
-With the help of pre-trained embedding, like Glove \cite{liu2015fine} or word2vec \cite{wang2017coupled}, deep neural networks (e.g., variants of RNN \cite{irsoy2014opinion, liu2015fine}) emerged as powerful tools (usually equipped with an attention module \cite{wang2017coupled}) for understanding the polarity or sentiment of user-generated messages.
-In contrast to the above supervised or language-specific solutions, we consider the challenge of developing an \emph{unsupervised} and \emph{language-agnostic} approach.
+With the help of pre-trained embedding, like Glove \cite{liu2015fine} or word2vec \cite{wang2017coupled}, deep neural networks (e.g., variants of RNN \cite{irsoy2014opinion, liu2015fine}) emerged as powerful tools (usually with attention modules \cite{wang2017coupled}) for understanding the polarity or sentiment of user messages.
+In contrast to the above supervised or language-specific solutions, we consider the challenge of developing an \emph{unsupervised} approach.

-In the domain of unsupervised algorithms, our problem is different from the related problems of unsupervised topic detection \cite{ibrahim2018tools,litou2017pythia}, sentiment analysis \cite{hu2013unsupervised,hu2013listening}, and unsupervised community detection~\cite{fortunato2016community,zheng2019privacy}.
+In the domain of unsupervised algorithms, our problem is different from the related problems of unsupervised topic detection \cite{ibrahim2018tools,litou2017pythia}, sentiment analysis \cite{hu2013unsupervised,hu2013listening}, and unsupervised community detection~\cite{fortunato2016community}.
 Topic modeling assigns posts to polarities or topic mixtures~\cite{han2007frequent}, independently of actions of users on this content.
 Hence, they often miss content nuances or context that helps better interpret the stance of the source.
-For instance, in the Eurovision 2016 example, a tweet that says ``Jamala won with a song that first aired in 2015'' might be interpreted as pro-Jamala, unless one knows that songs in this competition need to be original; airing the song a year earlier should have disqualified it (i.e., the tweet is against the winner).
-Clustering content in part by user attitudes towards it (e.g., who likes/retweets it and who does not) leverages user behavior to properly classify such cases.
-Community detection~\cite{nguyen2011overlapping,han2017influence}, on the other hand, groups nodes by their general interactions, maximizing intra-class links while minimizing inter-class links \cite{yang2013overlapping,fortunato2016community}, or partitioning (hyper)graphs \cite{zhou2007learning,li2017inhomogeneous}.
+Community detection~\cite{yang2013overlapping}, on the other hand, groups nodes by their general interactions, maximizing intra-class links while minimizing inter-class links \cite{yang2013overlapping,fortunato2016community}, or partitioning (hyper)graphs \cite{zhou2007learning}.
 While different communities may adopt different beliefs, this formulation fails to distinguish regions of belief overlap from regions of disagreement.